1980 United States presidential election: Presidential debates

 The League of Women Voters, which had sponsored the 1976 Ford/Carter debate series, announced that it would do so again for the next cycle in the spring of 1979.
-However, Carter was not eager to participate with any debate.
-He had repeatedly refused to a debate with Senator Edward M. Kennedy during the primary season, and had given ambivalent signals as to his participation in the fall.

-The League of Women Voters had announced a schedule of debates similar to 1976, three presidential and one vice presidential.
-No one had much of a problem with this until it was announced that Rep. John B. Anderson might be invited to participate along with Carter and Reagan.
-Carter steadfastly refused to participate with Anderson included, and Reagan refused to debate without him.
-It took months of negotiations for the League of Women Voters to finally put it together.
-It was held on September 21, 1980, in the Baltimore Convention Center.
-Reagan said of Carter's refusal to debate: "He [Carter] knows that he couldn't win a debate even if it were held in the Rose Garden before an audience of Administration officials with the questions being asked by Jody Powell."
-The League of Women Voters promised the Reagan campaign that the debate stage would feature an empty chair to represent the missing president.
-Carter was very upset about the planned chair stunt, and at the last minute convinced the league to take it out.
-The debate was moderated by Bill Moyers.
+Carter steadfastly refused to participate in a debate if Anderson was included, and Reagan refused to debate without him.
+A League-sponsored debate was held on September 21, 1980, in the Baltimore Convention Center.
+Of Carter's refusal to debate, Reagan said: "He [Carter] knows that he couldn't win a debate even if it were held in the Rose Garden before an audience of Administration officials with the questions being asked by Jody Powell".
 Anderson, who many thought would handily dispatch Reagan, managed only a narrow win, according to many in the media at that time, with Reagan putting up a much stronger performance than expected.
-Despite the narrow win in the debate, Anderson, who had been as high as 20% in some polls, and at the time of the debate was over 10%, dropped to about 5% soon after, although Anderson got back up to winning 6.6% of the vote on election day.
-In the debate, Anderson failed to substantively engage Reagan enough on their social issue differences and on Reagan's advocation of supply-side economics.
-Anderson instead started off by criticizing Carter: "Governor Reagan is not responsible for what has happened over the last four years, nor am I. The man who should be here tonight to respond to those charges chose not to attend," to which Reagan added: "It's a shame now that there are only two of us here debating, because the two that are here are in more agreement than disagreement."
+Despite the narrow win in the debate, Anderson, who had been as high as 20% in some polls, and at the time of the debate was over 10%, dropped to about 5% soon after.
+Anderson failed to substantively engage Reagan enough on their social issue differences and on Reagan's advocation of supply-side economics.
+Instead, Anderson started off by criticizing Carter: "Governor Reagan is not responsible for what has happened over the last four years, nor am I. The man who should be here tonight to respond to those charges chose not to attend," to which Reagan added: "It's a shame now that there are only two of us here debating, because the two that are here are in more agreement than disagreement."
 In one moment in the debate, Reagan commented on a rumor that Anderson had invited Senator Ted Kennedy to be his running mate by asking the candidate directly, "John, would you really prefer Teddy Kennedy to me?"